jvjohnx/angular-rxjs-ps-course/MOREINFO.md

 Here are clickable links to more information about RxJS in Angular.

 ## General
-["Angular: RxJS for Reactive Programming"]() - The Pluralsight course that provides details of using RxJS in today's Angular applications and walks through the RxJS code in this repository.
+["Angular: RxJS for Reactive Programming"]() - The Pluralsight course that details how best to use RxJS in today's Angular applications and walks through the RxJS code in this repository.

 [Introduction to Git and GitHub](https://youtu.be/pICJdbC7j0Q) - If you are new to GitHub and want info on how to download these project files or use Git and GitHub for your projects